Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 Ironically, Jenkins-Johnston died exactly one year after that incredible Supreme Court ruling that kept both president Koroma and vice president Victor Foh in office, despite strong legal argument by Jenkins-Johnston, and the massive public outcry about constitutionality, democracy and the rule of law.

 President Koroma’s decision to sack the vice president without following due legal process and constitutional arrangement sent shock-waves across the country and beyond.
-This unilateral decision has left deep political wound in the very heart of the ruling APC party, which may never heal.
+This unilateral decision has left deep political wounds in the very heart of the ruling APC party, which may never heal.

 Lawyer Jenkins-Johnston who was the lead counsel for vice president Sam Sumana tried to obtain an interlocutory injunction to restrain Mr. Victor Bockarie Foh from acting as and, or carrying out the functions of the vice president of Sierra Leone, pending the determination of the matter before the Supreme Court, in respect of the action of the president to “relieve” Sam Sumana from the office of vice presidency, but failed.